StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 That's a great question.

-different level one multiverses and the
+So between the different level one multiverses and the level two multiverses, there is still

-is still doing this inflation thing
+But that space in between is still doing this inflation thing and doubling its size over

-and doubling its size over and over and over again in regular intervals.
+and over and over again in regular intervals.

 That's why it's impenetrable.

-Because if you start flying through, go for a while,
+Because if you start flying through, go for a while and now you're still farther away

-and now you're still farther away from where you're supposed to go.
+from where you're supposed to go.

 It's expanding faster than you can gain distance through it.

+Exactly.
 Exponentially.

+That's great.
 That's super cool.

-But in the quantum multiverse,
+All right.
+But wait, but in the quantum multiverse,

-there are actually whole other space times.
+there are actually whole other spacetimes.

-There's not one space time system, right?
+There's not one spacetime system, right?

-which may even have infinitely many dimensions.
+we call Hilbert space, which may even have infinitely many dimensions.

-Something has to be done about Hilberg, damn it.
+Something has to be done about Hilbert.

-So what would you call what was between those quantum universes?
+Damn it.
+So, but so what would you call what was between those quantum universes?

 In the quantum case, it's much more tricky.

-people didn't know about this phenomena called decoherence.
+When quantum mechanics was first invented, people didn't know about this phenomena called

-It was only discovered by Hans Dieter Tse in 1970,
+decoherence, it was only discovered by Hans Dieter Tse in 1970, and he should be more

-which is a kind of censorship mechanism
+famous than he is, which is a kind of censorship

-that explains why we don't experience
+mechanism that explains why we don't experience all those other weird quantum realities if

+they're actually there.
 Basically, what comes out of the math is that these quantum superpositions,

-as they're called, they only survive as long as they're kept secret.
+they only survive as long as they're kept secret.
+And whenever something gets really

-And whenever something gets really big, you know, air molecules bounce off,
+big, air molecules bounce off, photons bounce off,

-photons bounce off, and the secret is out.
+and the secret is out.

 It's like you tell a friend, they tell a friend, and so on.

-That's why big things like us always seem to only be in one place at once.
+That's why big things like us always seem to only be

-And we can only experience and measure quantum weirdness with tiny things that can keep their
+And we can only experience and measure quantum weirdness

 So Chuck, time for that last toke on that pipe.

+Yeah, man.
 I'm telling you right there.

-That's, wow.
+That's wow.

-That was cool.
+That was that was cool.

 What's it called?
+What's it called?

 Decoherence.